Candida Infection: Thrush

 What are possible complications of thrush?

 Systemic infection from thrush is very unlikely.
-But people who are debilitated and develop thrush usually have serious problems with their immune system.
-These people are at risk of the thrush spreading to the esophagus.
+People who are debilitated or have problems with their immune system are at risk of the thrush spreading to the esophagus.
 And, rarely, they may develop a much more serious Candida infection throughout their body.
 Additional risk factors for systemic infection in very ill people include:

 - Central venous lines